paul-freeman/dtw/README.md

 significantly faster than using [the dtw package in R](http://dtw.r-forge.r-project.org/) when calling it from Python.

+This algorithm is hard-coded to use the `symmetric2` step pattern - the default step pattern used by the R algorithm.
+But feel free to fork and modify if you need another step pattern, the code is very short!

 ## Installation

 Being a compiled extension package, we are doing our best to provide compiled